robstave/ArduinoComponentSketches/README.md

 There are a few that I have made Modular Circuit boards from

-[:sparkler:](https://github.com/robstave/ArduinoComponentSketches/wiki/ATTiny85-seq-FF) - _Sequencer FF_ This is a format used by the Turning Sketch.
+[:sparkler:  _Sequencer FF_ ](https://github.com/robstave/ArduinoComponentSketches/wiki/ATTiny85-seq-FF) -  This is a format used by the Turning Sketch.
 It has 1 Pot, 2 Digitalish inputs ( one is usually a clock ) and 2 outputs.
 One is Usually PWM filterd and the other a trigger out.

 :moyai: - TODO